World's first floating dairy farm could be wave of the future

 The cows will be kept on the farm's second level, a garden-like enclosure where the animals will be milked by robots.
 One level up, greenhouses will grow grass, clover and other crops that will used to feed the cows.
 The farm's bottom level will house the machinery needed to process and package the milk and yogurt.

-The cattle, which will also feed on leftover food from local restaurants, will be able to descend a gangway to graze on nearby land.
+The cattle, which will also feed on used grain from local breweries, will be able to descend a gangway to graze on nearby land.
 But dairy experts working on the project think the cows will prefer the shelter of the floating habitat and spend most of their time on the waves.

 The farm will be anchored to the bottom of the harbor and should be stable even in bad weather, according to van Wingerden.
 "We asked vets in Utrecht if the cows would get seasick [on the floating platform], and they said no," she said.
 "So the cows will [be] very comfortable."